terchris/shadow-brreg/README.md

 # The shadow database of all companies in Norway

+NB !!!
+Rewriting from downloading excel to downloading json -- so testing now..

 shadow-brreg is a system that creates a shadow database copy of all companies in Norway ( 1 million ).
 Enables you to play with machine learning, data science, data analysis, and data visualization on your local machine with relevant data.

 Will run on any machine (Mac, Windows, Linux) in a docker container.
 Automatic installation of the database and automatic update of the database.
 Updated every minute with all changes from Norwegian public company registration, Brønnøysundregistrene (www.brreg.no)